setms/book/docs/requirements/digest/analysis.md

   The starting point for all formal methods is a mathematical model, which acts as the system specification.
-  To create this model, translate the requirements, expressed in natural language, diagrams, and tables, into a mathematical language that has formally defines semantics.
+  To create this model, translate the requirements, expressed in natural language, diagrams, and tables, into a mathematical language that has formally defined semantics.
   Constructing a formal specification forces a detailed analysis of the requirements and is an effective way of discovering requirements problems.